hannahbalbon/portfolio/README.md

 ## Support and contact details

-_{If you run into any issues or have questions, ideas or concerns.
+_If you run into any issues or have questions, ideas or concerns.
 Please contact Hannah Balbon at hannah.balbon@yahoo.com}_

 ## Technologies Used